dplanitzer/Serena/Commands/shell/README.md

 Renames the file or directory at 'source_path' to 'destination_path'.
 If a file or directory exists at 'destination_path' then this file system object is atomically deleted and replaced with the source file or directory.

-#### SHELL [path ...]
+#### SHELL [-c | --command] [string]

 Starts a new shell instance as a child process of the current shell.
 The new shell inherits all environment variables, the root directory and the current working directory of its parent shell.
-You can exit the new shell with the "exit" command.
+Exit the new shell by issuing an "exit" command on the command line.
 The shell runs in interactive mode by default.

-You can pass one or more paths to shell scripts when you invoke a shell and the shell will then run in batch mode and execute one shell script after the other.
-Shell scripts are executed in the order in which they are passed to the shell executable.
+If a string is provided as the last argument to the shell then this string is interpreted as the path to a shell script.
+The shell loads the script and executes it.
+The '--command' switch causes the shell to interpret the string as a shell command instead of a path to a script file.
+Multiple commands may be provided in a single string by separating them with a semicolon (';') character.

 #### TYPE [--hex] \<path>